Chung Sye-kyun

-Chung Sye-kyun (Korean: 정세균; Hanja: 丁世均; born 5 November 1950) is a South Korean politician who has served as Speaker of the National Assembly from 2016 to 2018 and Prime Minister of South Korea from 2020 to 2021.
+Chung Sye-kyun (Korean: 정세균; Hanja: 丁世均; born 5 November 1950) is a South Korean politician who served as the speaker of the National Assembly from 2016 to 2018 and as the prime minister of South Korea from 2020 to 2021.

 He was previously leader of the main opposition Democratic Party between 2008 and 2010, and twice chairman of its predecessor, the Uri Party, first on an interim basis from October 2005 to January 2006 and then fully from February 2007 until the Uri Party's dissolution in August of that year.

 On 9 June 2016, he was elected to a two-year term as the Speaker of the National Assembly.
 Upon becoming the Speaker, following the law that the Speaker cannot be a member of a party, he left the Democratic Party.
 His membership of the party was restored automatically when his term as Speaker expired on 29 May 2018.

 Early life and education

 Chung was born in the village of Donghyang in Jinan, North Jeolla.
 From 1966 to 1969 he studied at Jeonju Shinheung High School in Jeonju, where he was a student reporter and served as chairman of the student council.
 As an undergraduate he studied law at Korea University, and became chairman of the student union there, graduating in 1974.
 He was nominated as an alternate for a U.S. Asia-Pacific student leadership project in that year.
 He received a master's degree from the Wagner School of Public Service at New York University in 1983, an MBA from Pepperdine University in 1993, and a doctorate from Kyung Hee University in 2000.